 Being involved in a work-related accident in North Charleston, SC, can be difficult for many reasons.
-On top of dealing with the physical implications of your injuries, you will very likely need to take time off of work which could have a devastating impact on your ability to provide for yourself and your family.
+On top of dealing with the physical implications of your injury, you will likely need to take time off of work, which can impact your ability to provide for yourself and your family.
 Fortunately, you can partner with a North Charleston personal injury lawyer who can help you get compensation from anyone responsible for your injury.

 How to Qualify for North Charleston Workers’ Compensation Benefits